Cosmetic Nurses Suggest Skincare Products to Use (and Which to Avoid)

 Medical Grade Products

-Medical-grade skincare products have a higher concentration of active ingredients.
+Though more expensive, medical-grade skincare products have a higher concentration of active ingredients.
 They usually are only sold at medical spas and dermatology offices.
 These products are known to offer cosmetic and medical benefits.
 Wright believes it is important to use medical-grade products because they are held to a higher standard, making the quality better and the ingredients more potent.

 When cosmetic products are made in large batches, it can reduce the overall quality of the product.
 Small-batch products use more expensive ingredients and are better for your skin.
 They typically offer greater quality than cheaper products.